 Transporting Easy Blue Cheese Deviled Eggs

-If you love taking deviled eggs to potlucks, you should buy yourself a few Rubbermaid Egg Keepers.
-They’re very inexpensive on Amazon and easier than putting the deviled eggs on an egg dish and covering them with plastic wrap.
+If you love taking this easy recipe for deviled eggs to potlucks, you should buy yourself a few Rubbermaid Egg Keepers.
+They’re very inexpensive on Amazon and easier than putting the deviled eggs on an egg platter or dish and covering them with plastic wrap.

-Instead, bring the egg dish separately and then place the deviled eggs in the dish when you get to the party.
-That way they stay looking nice and don’t get mashed in the car – or fall all over the seat or on to the floor mats!
+Instead, bring the platter separately and then place the deviled eggs the egg dish or platter when you get to the party.
+That way the blue cheese deviled eggs stay looking nice and don’t get mashed in the car – or fall all over the seat or on to the floor mats!

-Like this deviled egg recipe?
-Then check out these easy deviled eggs recipes.
+Like this easy deviled egg recipe?
+Then check out more easy deviled eggs recipes.